 This task was quickly accomplished; most raw materials were available in this country.
 A pilot plant to produce mustard gas, the most deadly one, was erected at Modderfontein on the East Rand.
 This establishment became the 99 Technical Works Company of the SA Engineering Corps.

 To change to full gas production, the Government purchased a site on the farm Klipfontein No.19 and Col. Bleloch commissioned a plant to produce mustard gas at a rate of 10 tons per day.
-However, this capacity was not sufficient to the British principals and a second factory was erected at Firgrove on the False Bay coast.
+However, this capacity was not sufficient for the British principals and a second factory was erected at Firgrove on the False Bay coast.

 Once full production had commenced at all plants, the 99 Techn.
 Works Coy was disbanded and all operations placed on a civilian basis, with Co.
 Bleloch remaining as General Manager, albeit describing the production of gas as a foul and thankless task and very hazardous.